robincamille/bot-tutorial/put-your-bot-on-DreamHost.md

 	- You can test your bot from your desktop to check your credentials.
 - `tweepy.error.TweepError: [{u'message': u'Status is a duplicate.', u'code': 187}]`
 	- You can’t send the exact same tweet within a given time period.
 Just add another character to it or change it entirely.
+- `ImportError: No module named _io` (or similar module errors)
+	- If this is an unusual library that you had to install yourself, activate the virtual environment again and pip install that library.
+	- If it's a module that should be included by defalt, like `\_io`, rebuild the virtual environment.
+It's a pain (and you'll have to move your bot files to the new directory you make in the process) but necessary, as this is likely a problem with updates from the host’s side that aren’t reflected in your virtual environment.
-- Another Python warning: Fix your script!
+- Another Python warning not listed here?
+Fix your script!
 Run it on your desktop before uploading it to DreamHost and waiting for the cron job to run.

+## Tips for running multiple bots
+- Each bot should have its own credentials, Python script, and `.sh` script.
+These 3 files should be consistently named for your own organization - e.g., give them all the same prefix.
+- Cron jobs are bot-specific.
+- Ensure that the bot's Twitter handle is in its Python script or credentials file so you can keep things straight.